splunk/splunk-connect-for-snmp/docs/gettingstarted/sck-installation.md

 # SPLUNK for Kubernetes installation

-All information about Splunk Connect for Kubernetes are available here: https://github.com/splunk/splunk-connect-for-kubernetes.
+Below steps are sufficient for SCK installation for SC4SNMP project.
+In case you want to investigate more, all information about Splunk Connect for Kubernetes are available [here](https://github.com/splunk/splunk-connect-for-kubernetes).
-Below installation steps are sufficient for SC4SNMP project.

 ## Instalation steps
 ### Add SCK repository to HELM